We’re here for you!

 Please wait a few minutes

-This uncommon stem plant was introduced under erroneous names such as "Arthraxon sp." and "Murdannia keisak", probably from tropical Asia, however it is a not yet identified Cyanotis species.
-It belongs to the Commelinaceae family as well as Murdannia keisak but differs from the latter for example by smaller size and slower growth.
-As terrestrial plant it has a creeping habit while it grows upright in its submerged form.
-Its rigid shoots resemble bamboo shoots, therefore it was already called "Aquarium bamboo".
+This uncommon stem plant was introduced under erroneous names such as "Arthraxon sp." and "Murdannia keisak", probably from tropical Asia.
+However, it is probably a not yet identified Cyanotis species, possibly also Belosynapsis ciliata.
+It belongs to the Commelinaceae family as well as Murdannia keisak but differs from the latter by smaller size and more compact growth.
+When it grows as a terrestrial plant, it develops long, creeping or hanging, branching shoots.
+Roots appear on the nodes.
+In its submerged form, it grows upright, with smaller, lighter green leaves than in the terrestrial form.
+Its rigid stems resemble bamboo shoots, therefore it was already called "Aquarium bamboo".

-Cyanotis sp. provides an interesting accent, especially as a group in the aquarium midground.
+As aquarium plant, Cyanotis sp. provides an interesting accent, especially as a group in the aquarium midground.
 It is a smaller, slower growing alternative to Murdannia keisak.
-The terrestrial form can be used for paludaria and moist terraria where it may creep from the land part into the water.
+The terrestrial form is very suitable for terrariums and paludariums, e.g. as groundcover, hanging down on terrarium walls or as shore plant, creeping from the land part into the water.